UAE Exchange: Finablr and its collapse

 During June 2020, Xpress Money, a group business, had its authorisation to operate withdrawn by the UK's Financial Conduct Authority.

 "Xpress Money Services Limited must cease carrying on all the payment services activities for which it has previously been authorised by the FCA, except to the extent as agreed with the FCA.
 The firm may only carry out payment service activities."

-2020 - New ownership

-In December 2020 UAE Exchange's parent group, Finablr was acquired by Prism Group AG and Royal Strategic Partners, the Abu Dhabi investment vehicle associated with Hazza bin Zayed bin Sultan Al Nahyan, brother of the Crown Prince of Abu Dhabi, Mohammed bin Zayed Al Nahyan.
-The consortium said that they planned to restructure the group to provide the subsidiaries, including UAE Exchange with working capital.